gregorpatof/belugatutorial/README.md

 sq

 8. When sq does not show your job anymore, it is done!
 You can find its output in the directory you started it from.
-It contains 100 very big prime numbers (which are to be treated with respect as they are special entities) and will looking something like:
+It contains 100 very big prime numbers (which are to be treated with respect as they are rare entities) and will be looking something like:

 slurm-xxxxxxx.out